MapsPeople/docs/collections/_web/v4/guides/using_events.md

 ### Floor changed event

-The floor changed event will be fired when the floor is changed; either by clicking the floor selector or by calling `setFloor()` on the MapsIndoors instance.
+The `floor_changed` event will be fired when the Floor is changed; either by clicking the Floor Selector or by calling `setFloor()` on the MapsIndoors instance.

 The event handler is called with the Floor Index of the current Floor.